nihalpasham/rustBoot-book/src/arch/partitions.md

 - `SWAP` partition starts at a predefined address - [`SWAP_PARTITION_ADDRESS`](https://github.com/nihalpasham/rustBoot/blob/7ea124b2d8f82b85b5500bfdbc038c104eee4452/rustBoot/src/constants.rs#L9)
   - swap-space size is defined by [`SECTOR_SIZE`](https://github.com/nihalpasham/rustBoot/blob/7ea124b2d8f82b85b5500bfdbc038c104eee4452/rustBoot/src/constants.rs#L5) and must be larger than the largest sector in either `BOOT` or `UPDATE` partition.

-BOOT, UPDATE, SWAP addresses and SECTOR_SIZE, PARTITION_SIZE values can be set via command line options or developers `constants.rs`.
+BOOT, UPDATE, SWAP addresses and SECTOR_SIZE, PARTITION_SIZE values can be set via source files - `constants.rs`.

 > **MCU defaults:**
-> - By default, public keys used for firmware validation are embedded in `rustBoot-firmware` during a factory-image-burn.
-However, rustBoot also offers the option to retrieve them from secure-hardware (ex: crypto-elements).
+> - By default, public keys used for firmware validation are embedded in `rustBoot-firmware` during a factory image-burn.
+However, rustBoot also supports the option to retrieve them from secure-hardware (ex: crypto-elements).
 > - The `BOOT` partition is the only partition from which we can boot a firmware image.
 The firmware image must be linked so that its entry-point is at address `256 + BOOT_PARTITION_ADDRESS`.
 > - `BOOT` firmware is responsible for downloading a new firmware image via a secure channel and installing it in the `UPDATE` partition.
-To trigger an update, the `BOOT` firmware updates the `status byte` of the `UPDATE` partition and performs a reboot.
+> - To trigger an update, the `BOOT` firmware updates the `status byte` of the `UPDATE` partition and performs a reboot.
 This will allow the bootloader to `swap the contents` of `BOOT` partition with that of the `UPDATE` partition.

 ## Linux system partitions: